RemedyData/Dahel_Techies_F1_Results_Analysis_Internship/README.md

 - Which circuit had the highest number of races conducted?
 - What is the distribution of race winners by nationality for a given year?
 - How does a driver's age relate to their performance (points) in a specific year?
-- Finally, the goal is to create data-driven plans that can aid in increasing sales, improving customer satisfaction, and driving the company's growth

 ## Skills and Concepts Demonstrated: